pikuvansadia22/IndiaMart/README.md

+**To Access Admin Page To do CRUD Operation Use This Credentials Email : admin@yopmail.com
+Password : Admin@1234**

 # IndiaMart

 The purpose of this project is to develop an eCommerce website focused on providing a platform for purchasing